llliphys/VASP-WANNIER/README.md

 ### Intro
 Here are some python scripts used to check the VASP input/output files: INCAR, POSCAR, POTCAR, KPOINTS, OSZICAR, OUTCAR, and so on.
 To check out how to use them, just simply command `python script_name.py` or `python script_name.py -h` on your terminal to have a first glance.

-- `check_input.py`: check INCAR, POSCAR, POTCAR, and KPOINTS to see each setup is correct.

-- `check_output.py`: check OUTCAR to see if a relaxation or scf calculation is converged.

 - `pycheck.py`: simply merge the above two scripts into a single script (more compact).

 - `pycell.py`: manipulate CIF or POSCAR file, e.g., making supercell, varying vacuum size, etc.